UPPMAX/UPPMAX-documentation/docs/software/rsync.md

 with the goal of ensuring integrity of the data, as well as a minimal amount of data transfer.

-`rsync` can be used for copying, but also synchronizing files, such as is ideal for making a backup.
-At this page, we use the word 'copy', although `rsync` by default does a one-way synchronize: if the data is already there, it will do nothing.
+`rsync` can be used for copying, but also synchronising files, such as is ideal for making a backup.
+At this page, we use the word 'copy', although `rsync` by default does a one-way synchronise: if the data is already there, it will do nothing.

 - [Using `rsync` on Bianca](../software/rsync_on_bianca.md)